nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.4 Add actual time spent on a module: `addtime` <a name="addtime"></a>
 Adds the time spent on the indicated module.
+At the end there is also a summary for the total hours spent in that week.

 Format: `addtime <module code> <time spent> <week number>`